syncfusion/blazor-docs/src/common/appearance/icons.md

 # Icons Library

-The Syncfusion Blazor library provides the set of `base64` formatted font icons, that can be utilized in the web application.
+The Syncfusion Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion Blazor components.
+These can be utilized in your web application also as needed.

-## Steps to Use Icon
+## Steps to use Icon

 1. Add a class `e-icons` to the HTML element that shows the icon.
 This class contains the font-family and common property of the font icons.